 Mongolian Traditional Short Songs

-Mongolian traditional folk songs are classified into two basic forms: long-songs and short-songs.
+Mongolian song is classified into two basic forms: long-songs and short-songs.
 A short-song is a generic term for songs with a simple composition and compact form that can be sung by anyone.
-The traditional short-song is called by different names, such as ‘khokhir duu’ (humor song), ‘tegüür duu’ (lascivious song), ‘zavkhai duu’ (erotic song), ‘savaan duu’ (song of the willow branch), ‘savriin duu’ (dung-fork song), and ‘shagshuur duu’ (song of amours).
-Among the Mongolian traditional folk song forms, the short-song is the one closest to the daily life of ordinary people, the one richest in terms of repertory, and the one that is sung with wide popularity in a multitude of versions both indoors and outdoors.
+The traditional Mongolian short-song is called by different names, such as ‘khokhir duu’ (humor song), ‘tegüür duu’ (lascivious song), ‘zavkhai duu’ (erotic song), ‘savaan duu’ (song of the willow branch), ‘savriin duu’ (dung-fork song), and ‘shagshuur duu’ (song of amours).
+Among the Mongolian traditional folk song forms, the mongolian short-song is the one closest to the daily life of ordinary people, the one richest in terms of repertory, and the one that is sung with wide popularity in a multitude of versions both indoors and outdoors.

 – Household songs